chrisjwindisch/email-avail/README.md

 7. Change calendar drop down
 8. Put Sendgrid API Key in Google Secret
 ---------
+8.1 Use express in functions and enable cors for development.
+Make config on frontend use local host __DEV__
 8. Put on CDN and optimize cache settings so its instantaneous to load, otherwise it'd be faster to type
 9. Cache the entire calendar API call in local storage so it loads in target sub 50ms (then update it after login with latest calendar sync)
 4. Do all tasks for web-app-bootstrap